muhkartal/NeuroMed/docs/code_examples.md

 # Code Examples

-This document provides practical code examples for integrating with and utilizing the MedExplain AI Pro API across various programming languages and scenarios.
+This document provides practical code examples for integrating with and utilizing the Vital AI Pro API across various programming languages and scenarios.

 ## Table of Contents